LukeMathWalker/pavex/docs/guide/routing/path_patterns.md

 It matches everything after `/greet/`, up to the next `/` or the end of the path.
 It matches, for example, `/greet/Ursula` and `/greet/John`.
 It won't match `/greet/` though!

-You can have multiple route parameters in a single path pattern, as long as they are separated by a static segment:
+You can have multiple path parameters in a single path pattern, as long as they are separated by a static segment:

 ```rust hl_lines="8"
 --8<-- "doc_examples/guide/routing/path_patterns/multi_named_parameter/src/blueprint.rs"